Andrade set for first defense of middleweight title at MSG

 “We always knew he was going to win that world championship because now he’s a three-time, two-weight world champion, and the fights that are ahead for him in the 160-pound division are breathtaking,” promoter Eddie Hearn said.

-Andrade, like Alvarez, is aligned with DAZN, which will stream Friday’s card, so perhaps there’s a route to a fight with the Mexican star.
-And like Jacobs, the IBF champion, his fights have been promoted by Hearn, so that could lead to another opportunity.
+Alvarez and Jacobs will meet May 4 in a unification bout.
+Both fighters, like Andrade, are aligned with DAZN, which will stream Friday’s card, so perhaps there’s a route to a fight with one or both of them eventually.
+Jacobs, the IBF champion, is also promoted by Hearn’s Matchroom Boxing USA, so that could help lead to another opportunity.

 But after sitting out for a year before winning his title, the former U.S. Olympian from Providence, Rhode Island wants to stay busy until one of those fights emerges.